π (pi) is the ratio of the circumference of a circle to its diameter.

 values we obtain will fall outside the range we already established at

-approach, we're going to start with a square, then split each side in
+In each approach, we're going to start with a square, then split each side

-to π (until we start to lose accuracy as a result of accumulating
+π (until we start to lose accuracy as a result of accumulating floating

 To do this, we'll need to find a recurrence relation which, given an